umbraco/UmbracoDocs/Fundamentals/Setup/Server-Setup/Load-Balancing/azure-web-apps-v9.md

 2. Install Umbraco on your backoffice administrative environment and ensure to use your Azure SQL Database
 3. Install Umbraco on your scalable public-facing environment and ensure to use your Azure SQL Database
 4. Test: Perform some content updates on the administrative environment, ensure they work successfully in that environment, then verify that those changes appear on the scalable public facing environment
-5. Fix the backoffice environment to be the SCHEDULINGPUBLISHER scheduling server and the scalable public facing environment to be SUBSCRIBERs - see [Setting Explicit Server Roles](flexible-advanced.md#explicit-schedulingpublisher-server)
+5. Fix the backoffice environment to be the SCHEDULINGPUBLISHER scheduling server and the scalable public-facing environment to be SUBSCRIBERs - see [Setting Explicit Server Roles](flexible-advanced.md#explicit-schedulingpublisher-server)

 :::note
 Ensure all Azure resources are located in the same region to avoid connection lag